 The advent of a global pandemic has brought with it many challenges, including working from home.
 At home workstation layouts resulted in physical pain for many.

 Back, neck, and arm issues are all on the rise.
-With the creation of the Ergonomic Program, patients are reporting “less neck pain and tension, less headaches, as well as decreased pain, numbness, and tingling in the upper extremities,” reports Oklahoma Hand and Physical Therapy spokesperson and owner Rhonda Millet.
+With the creation of the Ergonomic Program, patients are reporting “less neck pain and tension, fewer headaches, as well as decreased pain, numbness, and tingling in the upper extremities,” reports Oklahoma Hand and Physical Therapy spokesperson and owner Rhonda Millet.

 COVID-19 provides challenges for patients as well as providers at Oklahoma Hand and Physical Therapy.